ExpediaGroup/beekeeper/README.md

     http://<host>/swagger-ui.html

-For the two main endpoints, base url is
+For the two main endpoints, the base url (will be referred to as `<base-url>` in the following sections) is

     http://<host>/api/v1